cyberark/secretless-broker/design/MSSQL_DESIGN.md

 ### Stories
 - `<list of story titles and links to corresponding GH issue>`
+- Define the configuration format for MSSQL
+- Identify and document the steps of the MSSQL protocol
+-

 ### Future Work
 - `<list of potential future work>`